torvalds/linux/Documentation/core-api/genericirq.rst

 -  Simple type

-During the implementation we identified another type:
+During the implementation we identified aanalther type:

 -  Fast EOI type

-In the SMP world of the __do_IRQ() super-handler another type was
+In the SMP world of the __do_IRQ() super-handler aanalther type was
 identified:

 -  Per CPU type